 How many people live in subsidized housing in New Hampshire?

-About 35,000 people in subsidized housing in 2023, or about 1.6 people per unit.
+About 35,442 people in 2023, or about 1.6 people per unit.
 Subsidized housing options vary by location, ranging from high-rise or garden-style apartments to single-family dwellings, duplexes, and more.
-On average, 2023 residents lived in their units for eight years and eleven months.
+On average, residents have lived in their units for eight years and eleven months.

 Showing data for